Thursday, October 7, 2010

 Intentional walk.
 The batter?
 A-Rod.
-Who's already got a single and a sacrifice fly in this game, and who's now batting with the bases loaded (with good speed) and one out.
+Who's already got a single and a sacrifice fly in this game, and who's now batting with the bases loaded (with good speed) and 1 out.
 Who's managing the Twins in Gardenhire's absence, Bobby Valentine?

 Jon Rauch now pitching for the Twins.

 Strategy worked: A-Rod struck out.
-Damn, why can't this guy EVER come through in the postseason?
+Damn, why can't this guy ever come through in the postseason?